sadra-sri/ML_salary-polynomial-regression/README.md

     pip install -r requirements.txt

-4. Download the dataset from Kaggle and save \`StudentsPerformance.csv\` in the project folder (same directory as the notebook).
+4. 4.
+Download the `Position_Salaries.csv` file from Kaggle and save it in the project folder (same directory as the notebook).

 5. Run the notebook: